cupnoodle/fluffyes/77-delegate.md

-By the end of this tutorial, you will learn how delegate works, and have some understanding on how tableview delegate works.
+By the end of this tutorial, you will learn how delegate works, and have some understanding on how tableview datasource and delegate works.